 New for 2017

 The Honda CR-V was one of the first modern compact crossovers, arriving in U.S. showrooms in 1997.
-Just in time for its 20th anniversary, Honda is giving the CR-V a complete overhaul with new styling, a new available turbocharged engine, and new tech.
+Just in time for its 20th anniversary, Honda gave the CR-V a complete overhaul with new styling, a new available turbocharged engine, and new tech.
 This should ensure the CR-V’s continued leadership in the compact crossover segment.

 In addition to its single turbocharger, that 1.5-liter four-cylinder engine features direct fuel injection and Honda’s Valve Timing Control.
 All of these features allowed Honda engineers to pull an impressive 190 horsepower and 179 pound-feet of torque from what is a very small engine.
 While it offers the performance of a larger engine, the 1.5-liter turbo provides better fuel economy.